 Mumbai, the financial capital of India, is the proverbial melting pot of cultures.
-Many different migrant communities have left their mark on the city since the British acquired the seven Bombay islands from the Portuguese in the 17th century and started developing them.
-These cool neighborhoods to explore in Mumbai reveal the city's diversity.
+To the casual visitor, the city may look like a mass of untamed urban sprawl.
+However, many different migrant communities have left their mark since the British acquired the seven Bombay islands from the Portuguese in the 17th century and started developing them.
+Explore these nostalgic, cool Mumbai neighborhoods to uncover the city's heritage and diversity.

-Mumbai's Fort neighborhood gets its name from Fort George, built there by the British East India Company in 1769.
+The Fort neighborhood in South Mumbai gets its name from Fort George, which the British East India Company built there in 1769.
 Although the fort was demolished in 1865, a small portion still remains.
-The British established themselves within the walls of the Fort, and the neighborhood was the heart of the city before much of it got destroyed by fire in 1803.
-It has some of the finest Victorian Gothic buildings in the world, including the Chhatrapati Shivaji Terminus Railway Station, as well as institutions such as the Reserve Bank of India and Bombay Stock Exchange.
-It also has historic restaurants, homes and temples belonging to the Parsi community.
+The British established themselves within the walls of the fort, and the neighborhood was the heart of the city before much of it got destroyed by fire in 1803.
+It has some of the finest Victorian Gothic buildings in the world including Chhatrapati Shivaji Terminus Railway Station, plus the Town Hall, and institutions such as the Reserve Bank of India and Bombay Stock Exchange.
+Historic restaurants, homes and temples belonging to the Parsi community are also of interest.

 However, the coolest part of the Fort district is undoubtedly the Kala Ghoda (Black Horse) Arts Precinct, named after an equestrian statue of King Edward VII.
-This compelling cultural hub has art galleries, museums, boutiques, and some of the city's most popular restaurants.
+This compelling cultural hub is filled with art galleries, museums, boutiques, and some of the city's most popular restaurants.
 The Kala Ghoda Arts Festival takes place there every year in February.
-A unique and memorable way of exploring the area is on Khaki Tour's Fort Ride Urban Safari.

-Bordering the Fort neighborhood, Colaba was one of the seven islands that made up Bombay, and is now the city's top tourist district.
+Bordering Fort, Colaba was one of the seven islands, separated by swamps, that originally made up Bombay.
 Its main thoroughfare, Colaba Causeway, was constructed by the British East India Company in 1838.
-Rapid development of the neighborhood followed.
-Two of its most notable landmarks are the Gateway of India, and opulent Taj Mahal Palace and Tower hotel.
+Rapid development of the neighborhood followed, and it has now morphed into the city's unofficial tourist district.
+Two of the most notable landmarks are the Gateway of India, and opulent Taj Mahal Palace and Tower hotel.
 In contrast, Colaba also has one of the oldest and largest wholesale fish markets in India, at Sassoon Dock.

 Mumbai's cotton mills proliferated in industrial Lower Parel during the early 1900s, until the Depression of the 1920s and competition from Japan after World War II caused stagnation to set in.
 Redevelopment of the defunct mills got underway in 1992, as part of a plan to modernize the neighborhood.
 The Phoenix Mills, Kamala Mills, Raghuvanshi Mills Mathuradas Mills compounds have since been turned into cool retail and dining destinations, with some of Mumbai's hottest restaurants, bars and microbreweries.
 Shop 'til you drop at High Street Phoenix mall, and stay in luxury at the Saint Regis Hotel.